Last Updated on October 6, 2023 by Samantha Harris

 Of course, if a tortoise is obsessed with eating plastic plants, remove them from the enclosure.
 Many animals are driven to eat non-food items, a condition known as pica.

 Bite marks and missing pieces from the fake plants will tell you if this is so.

-Fake plants can make a nice addition to a tortoise tank.
+Fake plants can make an excellent addition to a tortoise tank.
 They’re a low-maintenance way to introduce color to an enclosure and help a tortoise adapt to its long life as a beloved family pet.